HaooolinYe/RSA-Encryptio-Decryption-Program-inPython/README.md

 </p>

 <h2 id="math"> Maths <img src="https://user-images.githubusercontent.com/90864900/157484212-364147ac-cc05-494d-8587-2b84ab3a16f5.png" height=20 width=20> </h2>
+<p>If you are not familiar with how RSA works.
+Continuing reading <em>is not recommanded!!!</em> The following chunks are the implementations of those methematical theorems and algorithms in the modern computer programming languages, <em>not for a teaching purpose</em>.
-<p>Let's list some of the handy maths strategies we used in this program</p>
+  <br> If you survive from the warning above,let's list some of the handy maths strategies we used in this program:D</p>

 ---------------------------------------------------------------------------
 <h3 id="ascci">Self-made ASCCI table</h3>